This document tracks downstream implementations and integrations of Gateway API and provides status and resource references for them.

 Traefik is an open source cloud-native application proxy.

-Traefik is currently working on implementing TCP, status updates and documentation will be provided here as the work progresses.
+Traefik is currently working on implementing UDP, and ReferencePolicy.
+Status updates and documentation will be provided here as the work progresses.